xolox/vim-misc/README.md

    symbolic links] [dropbox-vote-350] and Vim doesn't like them either ([E746] [E746]).

-### Compatibility issues

-Regardless of the inclusion strategies discussed above, my current scheme has a
-flaw: If more than one of my plug-ins are installed in a Vim profile using [Pathogen] [pathogen] or [Vundle] [vundle], the miscellaneous autoload scripts will all be loaded from the subdirectory of one single plug-in.
+5. All of the solutions above shared one common flaw that I had been aware of for a long time: If more than one of my plug-ins was installed, the miscellaneous autoload scripts would all be loaded from the `autoload/xolox/misc` subdirectory of a single plug-in.

-This means that when I break compatibility in the miscellaneous scripts, I have to make sure to merge the changes into all of my plug-ins.
-Even then, if a user has more than one of my plug-ins installed but updates only one of them, the other plug-ins (that are not yet up to date) can break (because of the backwards incompatible change).
+   This meant that when I broke compatibility in the miscellaneous scripts, I had to make sure to merge the changes into all of my plug-ins and publish all of them to GitHub & Vim Online.
+Even then, if a user had more than one of my plug-ins installed but updated only one of them, the other plug-ins (that would not yet be up to date) could break (because of the backwards incompatible change).

-The `xolox#misc#compat#check()` function makes sure that incompatibilities are detected early so that the user knows which plug-in to update if incompatibilities arise.
+   To at least make this explicit I added versioning and a compatibility check to all of my plug-ins at some point, however this turned out to be so disruptive to my own workflow that I was tempted to simply slow down development of my Vim plug-ins.
+My own processes working against me! :-s

+   Why was all of this so disruptive?
+I now maintain more than ten Vim plug-ins and am planning to publish a dozen more (I'm cleaning up my `~/.vim` :-).
+   Although I've fully automated the release process of the plug-ins, it was still a complete drag to merge the miscellaneous scripts and publish all of the plug-ins to GitHub & Vim Online!

+   Vim Online would actually block my IP address during the release process because it told me I was a bot (which was true :-).
+At that point I would enable a VPN connection to publish the remaining plug-ins :-p.
+You see how it was disruptive to my workflow?

+6. So finally we arrive in May 2013 where I decided to solve all of my problems at once through automation.
+As I mentioned above I've fully automated the release process of my Vim plug-ins.
+This is done by a Python program which is called in three different modes: Interactively, as a git pre-commit hook and as a post-commit hook.

+   I now develop my plug-ins on `dev` branches.
+These branches don't contain the miscellaneous scripts.
+The Vim scripts in these branches call the miscellaneous functions by their original names as used in the `vim-misc` repository.

+   When I'm ready to release a new version of a Vim plug-in, I bump the version number in the `dev` branch.
+The git post-commit hook sees the untagged version and does the following:

+   1. It checks out the `master` branch and copies the latest changes from the `dev` branch into the `master` branch's working directory.

+   2. It copies newly committed changes in my local checkout of the `vim-misc` repository into the `master` branch's working directory.

+   3. It changes the autoload namespace of the miscellaneous scripts so that they're embedded inside the plug-in's namespace.
+All function definitions and call sites in the source code of the plug-in and miscellaneous scripts are updated and the miscellaneous scripts are moved to their new location.

+   4. The result is committed and tagged on the `master` branch so that a release on Vim Online & GitHub contain exactly the same source code.

+   I call this technique dependency isolation and it is very specific to my workflow.
+It also requires quite a lot of machinery :-).
+However, it should solve all problems on the user side and it will improve my development velocity a lot (I no longer have to think about backwards compatibility).
+   I've removed all compatibility checks between plug-ins and miscellaneous scripts because the problem it solved no longer exists (AFAIK).

+   The only remaining problem I've thought of so far is that all of this makes collaboration with other people harder.
+I will have to backport pull requests made against `master` branches (despite the warning at the top of every single `*.vim` file) every now and then.
+It also requires serious collaborators to replicate (parts of) my local setup (see below :-).

+## My local setup

+I have a directory in my Dropbox with the git repositories of each of my Vim plug-ins (I test on Mac OS X, Ubuntu Linux 10.04 & 12.04 and Windows XP and Dropbox makes it *very* easy).
+I usually keep the `dev` branches of my plug-ins checked out so that I'm running the plug-ins with their original (non isolated) source code.
+The directory with my plug-ins is added to Vim's [runtimepath] [rtp] using [Pathogen] [pathogen].
+I renamed the directory containing the miscellaneous scripts to `0-misc` so that I know for sure that Vim looks in there for miscellaneous scripts.

+So now when I'm working on a change in a plug-in that in turn requires a change in a miscellaneous script, I simply make both changes, [vim-reload] [reload] kicks in to reload the plug-in and miscellaneous script and I can test the changes a second after typing them!
+If it works I commit the change in both repositories (`vim-misc` first) and I'm done in less than five minutes and only have to publish a single plug-in :-).

 ## Contact